-Here are a few kitchen items that you might consider hand-washing instead of putting in the dishwasher.
-I've complied this list based off my own experience and with some help from some dishwasher experts.
+Here are a few kitchen items that you should consider hand-washing instead of putting in the dishwasher.

 - Cast Iron: Cast iron requires a little more attention and care than your other pots and pans and shouldn’t be put in the dishwasher.
 See our tutorial for how to properly clean cast iron.

 - Crystal: This is an obvious one.
 Dishwasher detergent and heat can potentially chip or crack fine crystal.
+Or something could fall on your favorite crystal candy dish and break it.
 Don’t risk ruining your very expensive and precious items, and just hand-wash ’em instead.

-- Wooden Utensils: Some wooden items can go in the dishwasher, but it’s best to check with the manufacturer first (if possible).
+- Wooden Utensils: Some wooden or composite items can go in the dishwasher, but it’s best to check with the manufacturer first (if possible).
 You risk having the wood warp or lose its finish.

 - Nonstick Pans: Again, it’s best to check with the manufacturer to see if your nonstick can be put in the dishwasher.
 But in case you don’t know the brand or want to be super careful, nonstick is best to hand-wash.
-You risk the pan losing its non-stick quality.
+You risk the pan losing its nonstick qualities.

 - Copper Pans: You risk changing the color of these gorgeous pans by putting them in the dishwasher.

 - Soft and Hard Plastic: Some harder plastics can be put in the dishwasher if the manufacturer says it’s OK; just make sure to put them on the top rack.

 - Baking Sheets: Baking sheets can easily discolor or warp after just a few cycles in the dishwasher.